 2 Hawaii Continues to Grow

 Hawaii is the story of life and death.
 Each of the islands was created by a fiery volcano that burst through the floor of the Pacific Ocean, but most of those volcanoes have gone out.
-That means , , Molokai, Lanai, Niihau and Kahoolawe are all sinking back into the ocean.
-Each and every blast of wind, drop of rain and wave that crashes on the shores of these islands is eroding its earth.
+That means Kauai, Oahu, Molokai, Lanai, Niihau, and Kahoolawe are all sinking back into the ocean.
+Each and every blast of wind, a drop of rain and wave that crashes on the shores of these islands are eroding its earth.
 Soon, at least in geological time, the islands will vanish beneath the waves.
 And you can see the very top of a sunken Hawaiian island at Maui’s Molokini Crater.

 Maui and the Big Island are still alive.
 The Big Island is home to five of Hawaii’s six still-active volcanoes while Maui has the monstrous Haleakala.
 Maui’s towering volcano has not erupted for centuries, but The Big Island’s Kilauea volcano has been constantly erupting for almost 30 years.
 It pours its lava into the Pacific Ocean in the Lower East Rift Zone.
 The lava cools, shoots a toxic plume of ash and glass into the sky, and this process grows the Big Island by about 40 acres per year.